Central Asia: Invasion routes through Central Asia

+Medieval to modern history

 The Tang dynasty of China expanded westwards and controlled large parts of Central Asia, directly and indirectly through their Turkic vassals.
 Tang China actively supported the Turkification of Central Asia, while extending its cultural influence.
 The Tang Chinese were defeated by the Abbasid Caliphate at the Battle of Talas in 751, marking the end of the Tang dynasty's western expansion and the 150 years of Chinese influence.
 The Tibetan Empire would take the chance to rule portions of Central Asia and South Asia.
 During the 13th and 14th centuries, the Mongols conquered and ruled the largest contiguous empire in recorded history.
 Most of Central Asia fell under the control of the Chagatai Khanate.

 The dominance of the nomads ended in the 16th century, as firearms allowed settled peoples to gain control of the region.
 Russia, China, and other powers expanded into the region and had captured the bulk of Central Asia by the end of the 19th century.
+The Qing dynasty gained control of East Turkestan in the 18th century as a result of a long struggle with the Dzungars.
+The Russian Empire conquered the lands of the nomadic Kazakhs, Turkmens, Kyrgyz and Central Asian khanates in the 19th century.
+A major revolt known as the Dungan Revolt occurred in the 1860s and 1870s in the eastern part of Central Asia, and Qing rule almost collapsed in all of East Turkestan.
 After the Russian Revolution, the western Central Asian regions were incorporated into the Soviet Union.
 The eastern part of Central Asia, known as Xinjiang, was incorporated into the People's Republic of China, having been previously ruled by the Qing dynasty and the Republic of China.
 Mongolia gained its independence from China and has remained independent but became a Soviet satellite state until the dissolution of the Soviet Union.
 Afghanistan remained relatively independent of major influence by the Soviet Union until the Saur Revolution of 1978.

 The Soviet areas of Central Asia saw much industrialisation and construction of infrastructure, but also the suppression of local cultures, hundreds of thousands of deaths from failed collectivisation programmes, and a lasting legacy of ethnic tensions and environmental problems.
 Soviet authorities deported millions of people, including entire nationalities, from western areas of the Soviet Union to Central Asia and Siberia.
 According to Touraj Atabaki and Sanjyot Mehendale, "From 1959 to 1970, about two million people from various parts of the Soviet Union migrated to Central Asia, of which about one million moved to Kazakhstan."